Pandoa/FirebaseFeatures/docs/installation.md

 ![Firebase Features configuration panel](https://github.com/Pandoa/FirebaseFeatures/blob/main/Images/ConfigPanel.png?raw=true)

 !> Disabling a module will skip its initialization.
 Be careful to not call a method of a module that you disabled.

+## Removing the all the code for a module
+If you want to remove totally a module from the plugin, you can do so by editing a line in `FirebaseFeatures.Build.cs`.
+This file is located to `<Engine_Dir>/Plugins/Marketplace/FirebaseFeatures/Source/FirebaseFeatures/`.

+Open the file and comment out the library you don't want in the list starting at line `22`.
+Also, read the code comment containing an example.